laravel-notification-channels/smsc-ru/README.md

 }
 ```

-In your notifiable model, make sure to include a routeNotificationForSmscru() method, which return the phone number.
+In your notifiable model, make sure to include a `routeNotificationForSmscru()` method, which returns a phone number
+or an array of phone numbers.

 ```php
 public function routeNotificationForSmscru()